Undergraduate Program Overview

 The College of Arts and Sciences also allows the creation of special interdisciplinary majors and minors if students may be better served by a flexible grouping of courses from several areas.
 Details on the procedures to obtain approval are in the Undergraduate Bulletin.

+You can find out more about all of our degree programs in the Mathematical and Statistical Sciences brochure.
 For more information on any of these programs, please contact the department office.
 We'll be happy to answer your questions or arrange for a visit to our department.